Danieltadele777/2024-Sport-Predictor-Analysis/README.md

 The dataset is obtained from the EURO2024 Analysis task report.

 ### [Tools Used]()
+- Excel: For initial data exploration and summary statistics
 - Google BigQuery: Primary data cleaning
 - SQL: For data cleaning and transformation
 - Panda: For data cleaning, inspection and analysis